osmiddleton/CarniDIET-Database/README.md

 # 1.0
 Version 1.0 consists of quantitative data on the diet compositions for 103 species of terrestrial, carnivorous mammals from (mostly) peer-reviewed scientific papers.
 Species selected were those that primarily consume mammals as a food type from MammalDIET (Kissling et al., 2014).

-For a full description of the database, see: *Middleton, O.S, Svensson, H, Scharlemann, J.P.W, Faurby, S, Sandom, C.J.
+For a full description of CarniDIET 1.0, see: *Middleton, O.S, Svensson, H, Scharlemann, J.P.W, Faurby, S, Sandom, C.J.
 CarniDIET 1.0: A database of terrestrial carnivorous mammal diets.
 Global Ecology and Biogeography.
 In review.*

 # Download instructions